lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 cp doc.zih.tu-dresden.de/util/pre-commit .git/hooks/
 ```

+!!! note
+    The pre-commit hook only works, if you can use docker without using `sudo`.
+If this is not
+    already the case, use the command `adduser $USER docker` to enable docker commands without
+    `sudo` for the current user.
+Restart the docker daemons afterwards.

 ## Content Rules

 **Remark:** Avoid using tabs both in markdown files and in `mkdocs.yaml`.
 Type spaces instead.